petioptrv/obsidian-sync/README.md

 ### Supported Features

+- All default Anki note types.
-- Supports the set of embedded media (image, audio, video) files officially supported by Obsidian.
+- The set of embedded media (image, audio, video) files officially supported by Obsidian.
   - See [this page](https://help.obsidian.md/Files+and+folders/Accepted+file+formats) for the file formats supported by Obsidian.
   - See the [limitations section](#media) for details on how media files are handled.
+  - The files are copied from one platform to the other so that the changes are reflected on mobile as well.
 - LaTex, both in-line and blocks.
 - Code, both in-line and blocks.
-- All Anki note types ?????????????
+- Syncing "suspended" status on a per-note basis.
+  - If all cards associated with the note are suspended in Anki, this property will be checked in Obsidian, otherwise it will be unchecked.
+  - If a note is "suspended" (i.e. all its cards are suspended in Anki) and the property is unchecked in Obsidian, this will cause the associated Anki cards to be unsuspended.
+  - If a note is not "suspended" (i.e. at least one of its cards is not suspended in Anki) and the property is checked in Obsidian, this will cause the associated Anki cards to be suspended.

 ## Config